The Robot Frame System

 builds the connections in this tree by looking at the "frame"

-portion of each component in the robot’s configuration and defining two reference frames for each component:
+portion of each component in the machine’s configuration and defining two reference frames for each component:

 - One with the name of the component, representing the actuator or final link in the component’s kinematic chain: like